-Natural language processing (NLP) is a machine learning technology used in various fields, including computer science, linguistics, and artificial intelligence, to make the interaction between computers and humans easier.
-It is an element of artificial intelligence.
+Natural language processing (also called Natural Language AI), is a machine learning technology used in various fields, including computer science, linguistics, and artificial intelligence, to make the interaction between computers and humans easier.

 NLP tasks consist of various semantic and syntactic analysis tasks, which are used to comprehend the meaning of the text.
 The syntactic analysis focuses on identifying relationships between words.
 At the same time, semantic analysis is usually considered the more difficult section of NLP machine learning and focuses on recognizing the meaning of language.